PIut02/ROG-Zephyrus-G14-GA401-Hackintosh/README.md

   | CPBStatus | 0                                 | CPB status                                                   |
   | SpeedID   | 0                                 | ID value in the frequency table; check the specific frequency by opening `AMD Power Gadget.app` and navigating to `Speed`->`Advanced Options` |

 - The NootedRed modified by @htmambo includes the patch from `BFixup.kext`.
 The `BFixup.kext` downgrades the OpenGL version to prevent system freezing, allowing certain applications like Chrome to work normally.
 However, it may also cause some applications to not work.
-If you encounter problems, switch to the [official repository](https://github.com/ChefKissInc/NootedRed) instead of the forked one.
+If you encounter problems, switch to the [official repository](https://github.com/ChefKissInc/NootedRed) instead of the forked one or delete `-bfixup` in `boot-args`.

 ## Know Your EFI